 2. Improve your drivers’ (and everyone else’s) safety

 As a fleet manager, your job isn’t just to make sure the entire operation is fast, streamlined, and cost-effective.
-It’s also to encourage and maintain a culture of safety when it comes to your vehicles, drivers, and even the general public.
+Fleet managers also need to encourage and maintain a culture of safety when it comes to your vehicles, drivers, and even the general public.

 Poorly maintained vehicles are prone to problems that might affect everyone’s safety on the road.
-Poor brakes and worn out tires can increase your drivers’ reaction time and braking distance, and may cause collisions, with potentially far-reaching consequences you’ll have to deal with.
+Poor brakes and worn out tires can increase your drivers’ reaction time and braking distance, and may cause collisions, with potentially far-reaching consequences that you as the fleet manager will have to deal with.

-Monitoring the condition of your vehicles for any problems will ensure the safety of everyone involved, directly or indirectly.
-In the long run, it will save you a lot of headache – be it in terms of repairs, downtime of both your vehicles AND drivers, or time and money your company would have to waste on preventable lawsuits.
+By monitoring the condition of their vehicles for any problems, fleet managers will ensure the safety of everyone involved, directly or indirectly.
+In the long run, it will save them a lot of headaches – be it in terms of repairs, downtime of both vehicles AND drivers, or time and money the company would have to waste on preventable lawsuits.

 3. Decrease your fleet’s overall costs

-Poorly maintained vehicles can lead to repairs and expenses spiraling out of control the longer you wait, draining your fleet’s budget beyond capacity.
-As a result, expenses will also increase due to missed runs and downtime caused by broken-down vehicles, which will all ultimately fall down on you as the person responsible for the fleet’s proper functioning.
+Poorly maintained vehicles can lead to repairs and expenses spiralling out of control the longer you wait, draining your fleet’s budget beyond capacity and downgrading its resale value.
+As a result, expenses will also increase due to missed runs and downtime caused by broken-down vehicles, which all ultimately falls down on fleet managers – the persons responsible for the fleet’s proper functioning.

 Keeping a keen eye on the vehicles’ servicing needs will prevent this from happening.
-Consequently, you’ll be lowering both operating and repair costs through preventive maintenance of your vehicles, saving your funds, and directing them to other areas where they may be more needed.
+Consequently, you’ll be lowering both upkeeping and operational costs through preventive maintenance of your vehicles, saving your funds, and directing them to other areas where they may be more needed.